 NOTE: The evaluation team for the South Towne center includes parents, teachers, and school principals.
+SSFP is the only area non-profit that collects MAP scores.

 Facts and Figures

 Achievement gaps in Madison mirror trends in other urban districts.
 SSFP is based in decidedly low-income neighborhoods.
 The median household income in south and southeast Madison (WI. census tract #15.02) is about 60% of median household income in Dane County.
 According to UW-Madison Institute for Research on Poverty, the poverty rate for Madison is three times the state average.
 In Madison, 29.7% of families fall below the poverty line vs. 10% statewide.
 Madison's poverty rate exceeds Milwaukee's poverty rate, which is 18.8%.